-Factor 4 (Excellent) 3(Good) 2(Satisfactory) l (Poor) 0 (no credit) Thoroughness in the exercise completely and in the appropriate order.
-Answers all questions in the exercise but not completely and/or not in the appropriate order. questions in the exercise but not completely and/or not in the appropriate order.
-Makes little or no reasonable effort to answer the questions posed in the assignment.
-Demonstrates Understanding of the Assignment and has come to an appropriate conclusion Response demonstrates an understanding of the exercise and comes to a conclusion. demonstrates some understanding of the exercise.
+4 (Excellent) 3(Good) 2(Satisfactory) l (Poor) 0 (no credit) Thoroughness in the exercise completely and in the appropriate order.
+Answers all questions in the exercise but not completely and/or not in the appropriate order. exercise but not completely and/or not in the appropriate order. many of the questions in the exercise but does Makes little or no reasonable effort to answer the questions posed in the assignment.
+Demonstrates Understanding of the Assignment and has come to an appropriate conclusion • Response demonstrates an understanding of the exercise and comes to a conclusion. demonstrates some understanding of the exercise.
 The conclusion that the student comes to may not be appropriately justified by the rest of the essay.
 Response demonstrates some understanding of the exercise but shows a high level of confusion on the part of the student.
 The student's conclusion, if any, is not supported by the rest of the essay. understanding of the subject matter presented by the Documentation/ Legal research (note: For assignments, sources should be those obtained through legal research; for exam essays, legal principles learned in class or the courseware is sufficient.) sources and has applied them appropriately.
-Appropriate sources are documented and well cited and well- but has missed at least one excellent appropriate sources but has missed the best available OR student has cited good sources but has done a poor job of Student has cited poor or inappropriate authorities or has failed to establish the relevance of the sources that he or she has cited.
-Student has not cited any legal authorities or has cited authorities that are irrelevant.
-Organization where the essay is going at all points and a cohesive easy-to-follow argument is made in the essay.
+Appropriate sources are documented and well cited and well- but has missed at least one excellent appropriate sources but has missed the best available OR student has cited good sources but has done a poor job of failed to establish Student has not cited any legal authorities or has cited authorities that are irrelevant.
+Organization clearly understand where the essay is going at all points and a cohesive easy-to-follow argument is made in the essay.
 Separate paragraphs are used for separate ideas. organized.
 The essay is coherent, though may not flow freely.
 Different components of the essay are broken up appropriately. level of organization, but is difficult to follow.
 The essay is not as focused as it should be.
-Essay may go back and forth between points without using new paragraphs. did not appropriately separate thoughts and did not properly organize the essay.
+Essay may go back and forth between points without using new paragraphs.
+Essay is poorly organized and is very difficult to follow.
+The student did not appropriately separate thoughts and did not properly organize the essay.
 Student's essay is in chaos.There is no reasonable attempt to organize the essay coherently.
-Critical Thinking and Analysis critical thinking and analysis.The student is able to apply the cited are well argued and critical thinking and analysis.
-The student's points are supported by logic, but are not analysis.The Shows no effort at critical thinking or analysis.
+Critical Thinking and Analysis critical thinking and analysis.The student is able to apply the cited are well argued and well supported. critical thinking and analysis.The student's points are supported by logic, but are not Shows no effort at critical thinking or analysis.
 The student's points make no sense.